hossamalaa69/posts-task-app/README.md

 ## Used Packges

-### 1- Redux, React-Redux, Redux-Thunk: Centralize App Data in One Store
+### 1- Redux, React-Redux, Redux-Thunk: Centeralize App Data in One Store
 ### 2- Axios: Third party for APIs requests
 ### 3- Material UI: Third party for UI components